tdowrick/ScouseTom/Results_TO_DO_ADD_MAYOS__.md

 ## Frequency response

-The frequency response was determined using two EEG systems, through measurements on a 32 channel resistive phantom with a current of 100 $\mu$ A and 64 cycles at each frequency, with a total of 64 measurement combination.
+The frequency response was determined using two EEG systems, through measurements on a 32 channel resistive phantom with a current of 100 $\mu$ A. A single measurement was averaged across 32 periods for frequencies below 200 Hz and 64 cycles above, with a total of 64 measurement combinations and 10 repeats.
 Data was collected over a range 20 Hz to 2 kHz, for the BioSemi system and 20 to 20 kHz for the ActiChamp system, and the results normalised to the lowest frequency.
 Ideally with a purely resistive test object, no change in voltage should be seen.
 However, the mean amplitude decrease, figure \ref{freqresp} was 1.86 $uv$ V or 21.%, **1.86 $uv$ V or 21.%** for the ActiChamp.
 The In both cases these frequency responses match those of the anti-aliasing filter within the EEG systems